 A directory that should contain all HDL sources of this target.

-field is not specified, a project directory is considered to be a target sources directory.
+If the directory field is not specified, a project directory is considered to be a target source directory.

 All other paths specified in this target definition are relative to this directory.